Want to be involved in shaping health & social care services in Oldham?

 To understand what is important to them and how they would like to be engaged.
 Targeted groups include young Asian men, remote Saddleworth villages, white working class communities and people with learning disabilities.
 We are planning on working with the Polish and African communities.

-If you would like us to come and talk to your group, give a presentation or attend an event, click here or give us a call on 0161 622 6617 and our engagement team will be in touch.
+If you would like us to come and talk to your group, give a presentation or attend an event, please click here.

 Tell us about your experience